-Tropical Storm Fred expected to form soon and may hit Florida this weekend
+Tropical Storm Fred expected to form soon and may hit Florida late this week

 Where the storm is now

 As of 11 a.m.
-Eastern time on Tuesday, the center of the potential tropical storm was located 220 miles east-southeast of Ponce, Puerto Rico, barreling west-northwest at 18 mph.
+Eastern time Tuesday, the center of the potential tropical storm was 220 miles east-southeast of Ponce, Puerto Rico, barreling west-northwest at 18 mph.
 Maximum sustained winds were estimated at 35 mph, putting it just shy of the 39 mph threshold for tropical storm status.
 The Hurricane Center was expecting it to become a tropical storm by Tuesday night.

-Holding it back has been a lack of low-level organization about a more tightly-structured center.
+Holding it back has been a lack of low-level organization about a more tightly structured center.

-“[S]atellite intensity estimates … are at tropical storm strength,” the Hurricane Center wrote in its 11 a.m. discussion.
+“Satellite intensity estimates … are at tropical storm strength,” the Hurricane Center wrote in its 11 a.m. discussion.
 But it wrote that the system “does not yet have a well-defined closed circulation,” which is required for it to be considered a tropical storm.

 As of Tuesday morning, the storm was roiling with intense thunderstorm tops poking high into the atmosphere and developing spiral rain bands.
-It had taken on a comma shape, but will likely become more symmetric as it strengthens and is designated a tropical storm.
+It had taken on a comma shape but will likely become more symmetrical as it strengthens and is designated a tropical storm.

 Impact to Puerto Rico

-Heavy rain is presently the system’s main threat.
-A broad 2 to 4 inches of rain is likely on Puerto Rico the second half of Tuesday into Wednesday which could bring flash flooding and mudslides.
-Isolated totals could reach 6 inches and much of Puerto Rico is under a flash flood watch.
+Heavy rain is the system’s main threat.
+A broad two to four inches of rain is likely on Puerto Rico the second half of Tuesday into Wednesday, which could bring flash flooding and mudslides.
+Isolated totals could reach six inches, and much of Puerto Rico is under a flash flood watch.

-“There is an increasing potential for urban and small stream flooding and flash flooding, which could lead to mudslides as well as rapid river rises from this afternoon through Wednesday evening particularly across portions of south and east Puerto Rico,” wrote the Weather Service in San Juan.
+“There is an increasing potential for urban and small stream flooding and flash flooding, which could lead to mudslides as well as rapid river rises from this afternoon through Wednesday evening, particularly across portions of south and east Puerto Rico,” wrote the Weather Service in San Juan.

 The potential storm will also stir up rough seas, bringing “life-threatening surf and rip current conditions” in Puerto Rico, according to the Hurricane Center.

-Gusty winds up to about 40 mph can be expected along with isolated waterspout or tornado activity.
+Gusty winds up to about 40 mph can be expected, along with isolated waterspout or tornado activity.

-Hispaniola and the Southeastern U.S.
+Hispaniola and the Southeastern United States

 By Wednesday afternoon, the potential storm will be withdrawing northwest from Puerto Rico, crossing the Mona Passage toward the Dominican Republic.
-The high terrain may shred the circulation and weaken it back into a tropical depression, but, after emerging north of Haiti early Thursday, the presence of bathlike water temperatures will probably reinvigorate it.
+The high terrain may shred the circulation and weaken it back into a tropical depression, but after emerging north of Haiti early Thursday, the presence of bathlike water temperatures will probably reinvigorate it.

 Heavy rain falling on the deforested hills of Haiti could cause significant and high-impact mudslides.

 Between Thursday and Saturday, uncertainty is high.
-If the potential storm takes a slightly more northern track and avoids land, it could strike southeast Florida, near Miami perhaps, as a higher end tropical storm or perhaps as a hurricane.
-A southerly track that features more pernicious land interaction would bring a weaker storm into the Florida Straights with less impact.
+If the potential storm takes a slightly more northern track and avoids land, it could strike southeast Florida, near Miami perhaps, as a higher-end tropical storm or perhaps as a hurricane.
+A southerly track that features more pernicious land interaction would bring a weaker storm into the Florida Straits with less impact.
 Either option or something in between are on the table.
 The key time frame to watch would be Friday.

-From there, it’s increasingly likely the storm will make it into the Gulf of Mexico on Sunday, lingering Monday before drifting north into the Gulf Coast on Tuesday.
-Intensity, track and even whether that occurs won’t be able to be sifted out for another couple of days.
+From there, it’s increasingly likely that the storm will make it into the Gulf of Mexico on Sunday, lingering Monday before drifting north into the Gulf Coast on Tuesday.
+Intensity, track and even whether that occurs won’t be sifted out for another couple of days.
 Models are struggling to resolve how Fred will interact with a dip in the jet stream to the west.

-Thereafter, signs point to a conga line of tropical waves blowing off the African coast, serving as the seeds for the development of more named storms.
+Thereafter, signs point to a line of tropical waves blowing off the African coast, serving as the seeds for the development of more named storms.
 Welcome to late August.